walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 The `${lastError}` variable contains the last caught `java.lang.Exception` object.

-If an error was caught, the execution will continue from the next
+If an error was caught, the execution will continue from the next step.
-step:

 ```yaml
 flows:
   main: